langdoc/KSCTC/README.md

 	year = {2024}}
 ```

-If you use the data, please cite my paper.
+If you use the data, please cite this paper.

 ## Data format
-The corpus data is modelled in XLM using the tool [ELAN](https://archive.mpi.nl/tla/elan]).
+The data is modelled in XLM using the corpus tool [ELAN](https://archive.mpi.nl/tla/elan]).

 ## Data access